MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/automatic-provisioning.md

 Before you start the automatic signing process, you should ensure that you have an Apple ID added in Visual Studio, as described in the [Apple Account Management](~/cross-platform/macios/apple-account-management.md) guide.
 Once you've added an Apple ID, you can use any associated _Team_.
 This allows certificates, profiles, and other IDs to be made against the team.
 The team ID is also used to create a the prefix for an App ID that will be included in the provisioning profile.
 Having this allows Apple to verify that you are who you say you are.

+> [!IMPORTANT]
+> Before you begin, make sure to sign in to either [iTunes Connect](https://itunesconnect.apple.com/) or [appleid.apple.com](https://appleid.apple.com) and follow the prompts to accept the new privacy agreement from Apple.
+If you don't accept the privacy agreement, you'll get the following alert when trying to provision your device:
+> ```
+> Unexpected authentication failure.
+Reason: {
+> "authType" : "sa"
+>}
+>```

 To automatically sign your app for deployment on an iOS device, do the following:

 # [Visual Studio for Mac](#tab/vsmac)